umairsd/site-hugo-personal-blog/content/posts/2023/07/software-architecture-it-depends.md

 Another observation is that the service-oriented architecture scores medium or high across all the attributes, making it a good middle-of-the-road architecture.
 It can be a good choice for web-based applications.

 When making an architectural choice, a good insight to keep in mind is that the current choice should be good for the current needs of the business.
-Over time, the business *will* evolve, and as a result the software architcture will need to evolve over time.
+Over time, the business *will* evolve, and as a result the software architecture will need to evolve over time.

 Finally, I've converted the previous blog posts into a downloadable [PDF sheet](/data/ArchitectureStylesComparison.pdf) that you can download.